alandenison/CountWords/README.md

   input "duck duck goose", "duck" output "2"

-It should ignore case when searching for words input "duck", "Duck" output "1"
+It should ignore case when searching for words: input "duck", "Duck" output "1"

+It should ignore partial word matches when searching for words: input "Duckworth the duck" output "1"

 ## Setup/Installation Requirements